Upgrade the Deep Security AMI from AWS Marketplace

 The Manager Address must be either a resolvable hostname, a fully qualified domain name, or an IP address.
 If DNS is not available in your environment or if some computers are unable to use DNS, a fixed IP address should be used instead of a hostname.
 You can also change the default port numbers.

 The existing credentials will stay the same.

 The Deep Security Status page will show that the Deep Security Manager is being installed.
-When the installation is complete, Deep Security Manager will be displayed.
+When the installation is complete, Deep Security Manager opens.